Oregon ‘Faith Healing’ Couple Get Six Years For Murder For Choosing Prayer Over Medical Care For Dying Baby

 An Oregon couple who believed in “faith healing” and prayer over medical treatment have both been sentenced to six years for the death of their newborn baby girl last year.

 As KPTV (Portland) reported at the time, back on March 5, 2017, Sarah Elaine Mitchell, 24 at the time, gave birth to two baby girls.
 She and the baby’s father, Travis Lee Mitchell, 21 at the time, did not know that she was expecting twins because she had not had any prenatal care.
-What’s more, the couple gave birth at home, surrounded by three midwives and other members of their church, rather than at a hospital.
+What’s more, the couple gave birth at home surrounded by three midwives and other members of their church, rather than at a hospital.

 The couple were members of the Followers of Christ Church, an Oregon City congregation that preaches faith healing and prayer instead of medical care.